awslabs/agents-for-amazon-bedrock-blueprints/docs/UserGuide.md

 The `BedrockAgentBlueprintsConstruct` provides several customization options:

-### Opt-out of resource creation for KB
+### Opt-out of creating knowledge base (KB) resources

-Users can choose to opt-out of creating KB resources as it may become expensive to deploy the AOSS clusters for KB.
-If any templates initializes KB, you can skip KB creation by adding a flag skipKBCreation in the CDK context.
+Users can choose to opt-out of creating KB resources as it can become expensive to deploy the AOSS clusters for KB.
+If any template initializes KB, you can skip KB creation by adding a flag skipKBCreation in the CDK context.

 Example:
 ```